Minimax detection of localized signals in statistical inverse problems: Results

 where $x=(x_1,x_2)\in\R^2$.
 The function $\eta^{0}$ is the two-dimensional scaling function, and the functions $\eta^{\varepsilon}$, $\varepsilon\in\{1,2,3\}$, are the two-dimensional wavelets.
 They are scaled and translated as usual, i.e.

-The collection of all translated and scaled wavelets (without the scaling functions, i.e. excluding $\varepsilon=0$) is a Hilbert basis of $L^2(\R^2)$ (see for example Theorem 7.24 of \cite{mallat}).
+The collection of all translated and scaled wavelets (without the scaling functions, i.e. excluding $\varepsilon=0$) is a {complete orthonormal system} of $L^2(\R^2)$ (see for example Theorem 7.24 of \cite{mallat}).
 Using the projection theorem (see Theorem 1.1 of \cite{natterer2001}), it was shown in \cite{donoho1995wvd} that for $\varepsilon\in\{1,2,3\}$ and for $f\in L^2(\R^2)\cap \dom(R)$, we have

 where $\omega^{\varepsilon}_{j,k}$ is defined through its Fourier transform $\widerhat{\omega^{\varepsilon}_{j,k}}(x) = \frac{1}{2\pi} |x| \widerhat{\eta^{\varepsilon}_{j,k}}(x)$.
 In other words,